andkrau/NuanceResurrection/Readme.txt

-Nuance 0.6.3
+Nuance 0.6.4
-Copyright 2002 - 2007 Mike Perry
+Copyright 2002 - 2007 Mike Perry and 2020 - 2023 all the open source contributors (see license section)
-Continued using the released source in honour of the original author by Carsten Waechter (toxie^ainc) in 2020 NUON is a trademark of Genesis Microchip, Inc.
+Continued using the released source in honour of the original author by Carsten Waechter (toxie at ainc.de) in 2020 NUON is a trademark of Genesis Microchip, Inc.

 License Agreement